China property giant Wanda Commercial's bonds suffer record slump

 S&P Global cut Dalian Wanda Commercial Management Group to "B+" from "BB-" and put it on "CreditWatch negative," rating agency parlance for another downgrade warning.

-Bloomberg also reported that the firm had told some creditors that it was still raising money for a $400 million bond payment due later this month.
+Bloomberg also reported that the firm had told some creditors that it was still raising money for a US$400 million bond payment due later this month.

 Wanda Commercial's 2025 and 2026 maturing bonds slumped by 11.6 cents and 11.9 cents, respectively.
 Both were record drops according to Tradeweb data and left them at 34 cents on the dollar and 32 cents on the dollar - a third of their face value.